-The Board considered each individual risk on a gross and net basis.
+The Board has considered each individual risk on a gross and net basis.
 In this respect, the risk severity and frequency scoring was evaluated before and after mitigating controls were taken into account.
-The risks evaluated before mitigating controls were taken into account are Inherent Risks while those after taking controls into account are Residual Risks.
+The risks evaluated before applying any mitigating controls are the Inherent Risks while those after taking controls into account are the Residual Risks.